ccdcoe/CDMCS/Moloch/clustering/README.md

   master: false
 ```

 Note that node dame is arbitrary and simply has to be unique.
 It will be automatically generated if left unconfigured.
 There is another role that is not classified as such.
 Elastic uses binary connection for intra-cluster communication and HTTP for talking to the world.
 A common practice is to create specialized *no-data* or *proxy* nodes that are configured with all roles disabled and http enabled.
 Role of these nodes is simply to collect JSON bulks and to forward it to worker nodes over binary.
-Workers usually have http disabled or simply bound to localhost.
+Workers usually have http simply bound to localhost.

 ```
 http:
-  enabled: true
   host: 0.0.0.0
 ```